panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 ## 1. Installing One Virtual Machine (Node)

 We first show how to create a single Ubuntu VM, which will become the base node for creating other nodes in the future.
 While installing the first node, we don't have to consider network related issues.
+We defer them to the section where we discuss how to connect multiple nodes as a cluster.

 ### 1.1.
 Downloading and Installing Ubuntu